JJ1215/JJ1215.github.io/README.md

-This is JJ'Blog, enjoy youself!
+This is JJ'Blog, enjoy yourself!

 #default
 ---